ANGGREK INDEX EXHIBITIONS INTERVIEW ARTISTS CONTRIBUTORS SHOP IMPRINT CONTACT INSTAGRAM

 CHF 4’600

-In Le jardín des Tuileries at Cité des Arts in Paris, Pomiansky captures a moment suspended between the pictorial and the psychological, an impression of a Parisian garden animated by human presence, civic order, and the subtle absurdities of urban life.
+In Le jardín des Tuileries in Paris, Pomiansky captures a moment suspended between the pictorial and the psychological, an impression of a Parisian garden animated by human presence, civic order, and the subtle absurdities of urban life.
 This is not a postcard-perfect image of a romantic Paris that we are used to; rather, it is an evocative rendition where topiary cones, classical statues, and a swirling carnival ride coexist with a monumental yellow crane, all under a wintry grey sky tinged with candy-pink.

-Pomiansky’s brushes (or sticks) fuse architectural clarity with emotional blur.
+Pomiansky’s brushes (or markers) fuse architectural clarity with emotional blur.
 The garden is rendered in an otherworldly palette where cool turquoise and vivid fuchsias create a dreamlike mood.
 The juxtaposition of classical forms (the marble-like statue in the foreground), modern construction (the crane), and ephemeral joy (the carnival ride) speaks to a layered temporality.
 The tension between permanence and flux, between history and the now, is obvious.

-Pomiansky’s Le jardín des Tuileries at Cité des Arts in Paris thus acts not only as a view but as a meditation, on beauty, change, and the absurd choreography of urban public life.
+Therefore, the painting acts not only as a view but as a meditation, on beauty, change, and the absurd choreography of urban public life.
 It is a garden imagined not just through sight, but through memory and intuition, shaped by the artist’s experience of drifting between places.

 Photograph